LIKE us on Facebook for current events and news

 The Milky Way

-The Milky Way is always visible from the Park during clear nights.
-It appears as a band of stars that extend across the sky.
+The best months for viewing the Milky Way are April thru October - on a clear night - when the moon is not in the sky.
+The Milky Way appears as a band of stars that extend across the sky.
 Its position and strength changes throughout the night/year.
-As stated earlier, the Milky Way is more visible when the Moon is NOT in the sky.
-Come back during different seasons to see how the Milky Way travels thru the night sky and changes brightness.
+As stated earlier, the Milky Way is most visible when the Moon is NOT in the sky.
+Come back during different seasons to see how the Milky Way travels thru the night sky and changes brightness and orientation.
 Just like the Navajo's did.
-The prime season for Milky Way viewing is summertime - April thru October.

 According to Navajo legend, the Coyote created the Milky Way.